You are here

 04 499 1400

-Plan your 'must sees' before you visit by making use of our informative brochure and map.
-These are available at the Ōtari Visitor Centre, or download them onto your phone.
+Plan your 'must sees' before you visit by making use of one of our brochures.
+Available at Tāne Whakapiripiri, Ōtari Visitor Centre, or you can download them onto your phone.

 Bryce Manukonga, of Te Atiawa, carved the two waharoa to Ōtari-Wilton's Bush from tōtara.
 The waharoa at the main entrance depicts unity and partnership and welcomes visitors to the reserve.
 The waharoa at the southern end of the Canopy Walkway depicts Tāne Mahuta and the forest's guardians.
 Stop to admire these beautiful works of art when you begin your walk.